medavox/tuki-nuwa/text/working documents/philosophy.md

 ------

-Use a 'medieval' numbering system -- similar to the french vigisemal ('four twenties and ten') will be used.
+Use a 'medieval' numbering system -- similar to the french vigisemal ('four twenties and ten').
 This might involve one or two new words to keep the number-parts straight, properly separated from each other.

 Toki Nawa should still have a version of Toki Pona's aversion to 'big' numbers --